farrierworks/dglepm-availability-report/README.md

     * `/home/{user}/Desktop/dglepm-availability-report/infiles`
     * `/home/{user}/Desktop/dglepm-availability-report/outfiles`

 8. Clone the repository from GitHub to your standalone computer.
-Copy the URL to the `.git` file by clicking the "Code" button, followed by the "Clipboard" icon.
-Open Terminal (or Git Bash), navigate to the PycharmProjects directory (`/home/{user}/PycharmProjects/`), type `git clone ` (include a trailing space), paste the copied URL and press the `Enter` key.
+Copy the URL to the `.git` file by clicking the _Code_ button, followed by the _Clipboard_ icon.
+Open Terminal (or Git Bash), navigate to the PycharmProjects directory (`/home/{user}/PycharmProjects/`), type `git clone ` (include a trailing space), paste the copied URL and press the _Enter_ key.
 You should now have a local copy of the repository.

 9. Copy and paste the 3 files from your USB drive to the following directory: `/home/{user}/Desktop/dglepm-availability-report/infiles/`.